TalkingQuickly/talkingquickly.co.uk/_posts/2014-1-1-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 set :tests, ["spec"]
 ```

-Provides a simple way to run specs before dpeloying, if the specs fail, the deployment will be halted.
+Provides a simple way to run specs before deploying, if the specs fail, the deployment will be halted.
 If you already have a fully blown continuous integration system setup (or don't want to run specs at all), this can be set to an empty array.

 5) Now edit the stage specific settings in `production.rb`.
 By default it looks like this: